merdok/homebridge-webos-tv/README.md

 - `mediaControl` [optional]
 Whether the media control service is enabled.
 Buttons: play, pause, stop, rewind, fast forward. **Default: false**
 - `screenControl` [optional]
 Whether the screen control service is enabled.
-Shows a button which allows to turn on/off the tv screen, while the content is still playing. **Default: false**
+Shows a button which allows to turn on/off the TV screen, while the content is still playing. **Default: false**
 - `screenSaverControl` [optional]
 Whether the screen saver control service is enabled.
 Shows a button which allows to instantly activate the screen saver on the TV.
-Can be used only when no content is playing on the tv. **Default: false**
+Can be used only when no content is playing on the TV. **Default: false**
+- `serviceMenuButton` [optional]
+Shows a buttons which when pressed opens the service menu on the TV. **Default: false**
+- `ezAdjustButton` [optional]
+Shows a buttons which when pressed opens the ezAdjust menu on the TV. **Default: false**
 - `backlightControl` [optional]
 Whether the backlight control service is enabled.
 Allows to control the backlight picture setting of the TV. **Default: false**
 - `brightnessControl` [optional]